rkcosmos/deepcut/README.md

 * They are unseen/new words -> Ideally, this would be cured by having better corpus but it's not very practical so I am thinking of doing semi supervised learning to incorporate new examples.

+Any suggestion and comment are welcome, please post it in issue section.

 # Contributors

 * Rakpong Kittinaradorn
 * Korakot Chaovavanich

+And we are open for contribution and collaboration.